Oligo Pool QC Thresholds for CRISPR, DMS and MPRA

 Published pathway-synthesis and review evidence

 Post-correction error burden, not just library completenessUse less than 1 error per kb as a practical post-correction target.
-Published pathway-synthesis workflows reduced microchip-pool error from roughly 14 errors per kb to about 0.5 errors per kb after correction.If the corrected pool still sits above the sub-1-per-kb zone, expect clone screening and downstream assembly rework to grow quickly.
+Published pathway-synthesis methods reduced microchip-pool error from roughly 14 errors per kb to about 0.5 errors per kb after correction.If the corrected pool still sits above the sub-1-per-kb zone, expect clone screening and downstream assembly rework to grow quickly.

 Any pooled plasmid library before screening